amery/poller/README.md

 ``` go
 func (p *Poller) Register(fd uintptr) (*Pollable, error)
 ```
-Register registers a file describtor with the Poller and returns a Pollable which can be used for reading/writing as well as readiness notification.
+Register registers a file descriptor with the Poller and returns a Pollable which can be used for reading/writing as well as readiness notification.